Lemon sour has been booming in Japan since around 2017, still now.

 As long as infusing the liquor with lemon peels, you can get a more luxurious citrus flavor, aroma, and color.

-It will get more beautiful yellow after a week.
+It will get a more beautiful yellow after a week.

 Keep Lemon Flesh To Make Fresh Lemon Ice